rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 ![Robocave screenshot](robocave.jpg)

 [This article][fsharp-rust-voxel] walks through the process of rewriting an F# game in Rust.
-It explores the similarities between the languages, and talks about using simple code constructs where possible.
+It explores the similarities between the languages and talks about using simple code constructs where possible.
 It talks about the Rust crates used to help with the process.
 Finally, it goes over a conclusion comparing the speed of both versions of the games, and the sizes of the